ucla-lppi/report-generator/README.md

 ## Workflow Overview

-The report generation follows this process:
+The factsheet generation follows this process:

 1. **Data Loading**:
    - Population demographics from Google Sheets